Saturday, 2 February 2013

 Bailey would die in hospital shortly after, suffering from a fatal wound to the chest.

-As frantic messages identifying the victim circulated on Twitter amongst a tight-knit group of young friends, Scott was called to St. Michael’s Hospital to identify her boy.
+of young friends, Scott was called to St. Michael’s Hospital to identify

 “I tell them, that’s my son,” Scott said.
 “My child was a very great, great, great child.”